Public-Health-Scotland/end-of-life-pub/sop/r-project-structure.md

 * **open-data/** - The `code/05_create-open-data.R` script produces the six files that are uploaded to NHS Scotland Open Data platform.
 These .csv files are saved in this folder.

 ### output/
-This folder is where the final files for publication are saved.
+As with the `data/` folder, this folder isn't tracked by git, but can be found in the master copy of this repository on the network.
 For each publication release, this folder will contain two excel files produced by the `code/04_create-excel-tables.R` script, as well as the summary and report word documents, produced by the `code/06_knit-markdown.R` script.

 ### Other folders/files in the repo